nimakam/nimakam-notes/stablecoin/papers/v0.1/technical-whitepaper.md

 - Variable ratio moving at a rate of `1% per week` based on a target rate ranging between `150%` and `120%`, chosen based on changing variability of the native token price, and time since the last destabilizing change.
   - `150%` - 0 days since the last change exceeding `20% per day` or `50% per week` in magnitude, or the system's first day, whichever comes first.
   - `120%` - `5+` years after last change exceeding `20% per day` or `50% per week` in magnitude, or the system's first day, whichever comes first.

+## System structure

+### Components

+The \{\{PegLoan\}\} stablecoin system consists of the following major components:

+- Main system
+  - Price feeds functional area
+  - Monetary policy functional area
+  - Loans functional area
+  - Savings functional area
+  - Liquidation functional area
+- Pegged token (aka stablecoin)
+- Loan accounts
+- Savings accounts
+- Price feed accounts
+- Liquidator accounts

+As part of this proposal, we will discuss in detail the functionality of each component as well as how end-to-end scenarios function.

+### State

+Main system contracts hold the following variables related to the areas of the system like Savings, Loans, and Price Feeds:

+- Loan contracts
+- Price feed contracts
+- Savings account contracts
+- Total and individual price feed allocations (in pegged currency)
+- Price feed revenue pools (in pegged currency)
+- Savings pool (in pegged currency)
+- Current (processing) medium trust price feeds
+- Finalized (finalized) medium trust price feeds
+- Archive of values
+  - Frequencies: 7 x daily, 5 x weekly, 5 x 5 weekly (~ monthly), 5 x 25 weekly (~ bi-yearly), 5 x 125 weekly (~2.4 yearly), 5 x 625 weekly (~ 12 years), 5 x 3125 weekly (~60 years)
+  - Savings interest rate
+  - Loan fee rate
+  - Native token price
+  - Peg equilibrium metric
+  - Total issuance

+#### Delayed price reporting state

+The system has two operational areas, the major one relies on **delayed price reporting**, while the other smaller area relies on **instant price reporting**.
+The area relying on delayed price reporting has the following daily states:

+- **Processing** - This state is before a given day's price reporting is finalized.
+We transition from processing to finalized within `1 day`.
+- **Empty** - This is the initial finalized state when no price providers have yet registered with the system.
+It is very much a temporary and short lived state.
+- **Stable**: where no anomalies in delayed price reporting has been detected, and where daily and instant prices are within known variability thresholds `5%`.
+  - Currency issuance will be instant within transaction, up to a limit of `5%` total issuance.
+  - Loan liquidation will take `1 week`
+- **Unstable**: where minor anomalies have been detected such as ~~1. change in instant price is possibly not reported by minority ~~ ~~2. drastic recent changes in allocations such as `10%` drops~~ ~~3.
+Volatility of reported prices exceeding `20% weekly` despite lack of dispute.~~
+  - Currency issuance will be instant within transaction, up to a limit of `0.5%` total issuance.
+  - Loan liquidation will take `1 week` and will be evaluated against all historical native token prices of that week
+- **Dispute**: where major disagreement is occurring between medium trust providers
+  - Currency issuance will be disabled
+  - Loan liquidation will be postponed for the duration of dispute state

+#### Instant price reporting state

+The instant price reporting area has separate yet similar states.
+The state results applies only to currency issuance and is applied on top of the finalized delayed states from `2 days` ago.
+This means currency issuance will be restricted based on the maximum of each area's state.
+For example, `Unstable` and `Stable` will result in `Unstable`.
+Following are the instant price reporting states:

+- **Empty** - This is the initial state when no price providers have reported instant prices within the last `1 day`
+- **Stable**: where no anomalies in instant price reporting has been detected, and where instant prices are within known variability thresholds `5%`.
+  - Currency issuance will be instant within transaction, up to a limit of `5%` total issuance.
+- **Unstable**: where minor anomalies have been detected such as
+  - Currency issuance will be instant within transaction, up to a limit of `0.5%` total issuance.
+- **Dispute**: where major disagreement is occurring between medium trust providers
+  - Currency issuance will be disabled

+## Tokens and currencies

+The system supports pegging to any relatively stable real world currency, as well as other relatively stable baskets of assets, always backed with the most trust-minimized blockchain collateral (ETH in case of Ethereum, BTC for Bitcoin).
+The main viable implementation of this system however will focus on the US dollar due to its relative ubiquity at time of this writing.

+### Pegged currency (money)

+The pegged currency is the money product that is ultimate offered to everyday digital money users.
+It will have a stable value, the unit of which is widely accepted and used in commercial transactions by buyers and merchants.
+The Ethereum based proof of concept implementation of this system will use the ERC20 token standard to represents the value of the US dollar ($USD).

+The token requires the base functionality already available in common programmable digital tokens, such as basic transfer functionality between accounts.
+The Ethereum community's version of such functionality is described by the official [ERC20 standard](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md)(also described [here](https://docs.ethhub.io/built-on-ethereum/erc-token-standards/erc20/)).
+Additional functionality should be implemented to respectively **mint** or **burn** tokens upon the pegged currency's **issuance** or **return**.

+### Reference currency

+This is the real world currency, or unit of account, the pegged currency will be pegged to.
+For example, the US dollar ($USD) is the most commonly used reference currency in most existing stablecoin implementations.

+The system is designed such that it would work with any relatively stable currency, or basket of goods, assets and/or currencies.
+For example the Euro can be a reference currency, and so could be a basket of consumer goods defined by an international body.
+Any blockchain user would theoretically be able to create a new currency peg to their target currency reference, by deploying the open source contracts.

+### Backing asset token

+As mentioned, any public blockchain's native asset token satisfies the role of backing collateral asset, given that it is likely to be:

+- The most third-party trust-minimized token on that blockchain.
+- Widely used as a Store of Value (SoV) by the blockchain's early adopters.

+It is essential for the system to prevent significant issuance of pegged currency, without securing a corresponding value of backing asset, per loan instance, and for the system as a whole.
+Similarly, it is crucial for the system to respond to backing asset release requests, when corresponding pegged currency is being returned to the system.
+In a healthy system, the value of the backing asset token is greater than the pegged currency by a healthy margin, in order to insure against the possibility of a major devaluation in that backing asset.

 ## Loans